Rajpratik71/Mininet-wiki/Environment-Setup.md

-The following instruction will guide you through how to set up the environment for the [[programming assignment|Assignments]] on Ubuntu.
+The following instruction will guide you through how to set up the environment for the [[programming assignments|Assignments]] on Ubuntu.
 We also provide an Amazon EC2 AMI image with everything set up for people would like to run the lab on EC2 (ami-96139ba6 at Oregon Region).
-You can find instruction on how to use EC2 AMI image below.
+You can find instructions on how to use an EC2 AMI image below.

 ## Use Your Own Ubuntu Machine
 ### Install Needed Tools